danReynolds/SCI207/lec2.md

 3. Molecular natural selection favors efficient, self-replicating RNA molecules
 4. True living cells with RNA genome give rise to RNA world
 5. DNA evolves from RNA and biological evolution

+## Summary

+We still do not know how life started on Earth and we might never know for sure.

+We have constructed one plausible model (RNA world) backed up at many points by experiments, and scientists are working on others.

+Main point:

+The origin of life seems like a plausible/likely consequence of conditions on the early Earth, and the laws of nature (chemistry -> biology)

+The next question is: Is life a necessary consequence of the laws of nature at the most elementary level?
+Is it physics -> chemistry -> biology ?